Happy Birthday, Estonia! Today Estonians all over the world are celebrating Estonian Independence Day – 99 years of independence!

 2. Estonian flag is a tricolor featuring blue, black and white.
 Blue represents – freedom, sky, sea and truth; black symbolizes – dark past and suffering, the soil of the country; and white, the promise and pursuit of a brighter future.

 3. We celebrate our independence twice a year.
-On 24th of February when Estonia was pronounced independent and on 20th of August when that independence was regained.
+On the 24th of February when Estonia was pronounced independent and on the 20th of August when that independence was regained.

 4. As of 1 January 2016, the population of Estonia was estimated to be 1,307,889 people and around 70% of the total population are ethnic Estonians.